DeltaDeno: Zero-Shot Anomaly Generation via Delta-Denoising Attribution: Experiments

 \subsection{Anomaly Detection Results}

-We evaluate the effectiveness of the generated anomalous data via a downstream detection task on MVTec AD.
-Following prior settings, we generate 100 anomalous images per category to ensure a fair comparison and train a simple U\mbox{-}Net on the synthesized data.
-We report performance on the real MVTec AD test split (Tab.~\ref{tab:metric2}).
-For our DeltaDeno and AnomalyAny, we further control the source by generating from the same single normal image per category to isolate the generation effect.
-No anomalous samples from the MVTec AD are used during our synthesis or U\mbox{-}Net training.
-Note that few\mbox{-}shot approaches such as DFMGAN, AnomalyDiffusion, and AnoGen adapt with real defects and masks and, in some setups, use up to one\mbox{-}third of the test data during training.
-This causes data leakage and gets better anomaly detection performance.
-Therefore we primarily compare against AnomalyAny for ZSAG while listing DFMGAN, AnomalyDiffusion, and AnoGen as reference.
+We evaluate the effectiveness of the generated anomalous data via a downstream detection task on MVTec AD and VisA.
+Following AnomalyAny, we generate 100 anomalous images per category from the single normal image to ensure a fair comparison and train a simple U\mbox{-}Net on the synthesized data.
+We report performance on the real MVTec AD and VisA test split (Tab.~\ref{tab:mvtec}, Tab.~\ref{tab:visa}).
+For ZSAG methods, we further control the source by generating from the same single normal image per category to isolate the generation effect.
+No anomalous samples from the real datasets are used during our synthesis or U\mbox{-}Net training.

-Results show that our synthesized data yield consistently higher downstream detection scores than AnomalyAny with clear gains on AUROC and AP.
-We also surpass DFMGAN by a large margin and notably outperform AnoGen on P\mbox{-}AUROC.
-Overall, the gains come from jointly balancing localization precision, contextual fidelity, and morphological diversity during synthesis.
-Note that under the ZSAG setting the distribution of synthesized defect types inevitably differs from the real dataset.
-Some MVTec AD categories contain more complex or fine\mbox{-}grained defects, for which the detection improvement is limited or even lower.
 All results are obtained with the same U\mbox{-}Net architecture and training schedule without test\mbox{-}time adaptation.

+Results show that our synthesized data yield competitive or superior downstream detection scores compared to recent ZSAG methods across the majority of tested categories.
+Overall, these gains stem from jointly balancing localization precision, contextual fidelity, and morphological diversity during synthesis.
+Crucially, our delta-denoising framework is intrinsically model-agnostic, exhibiting strong transferability and generality.
+As demonstrated by the seamless transition from the default Stable Diffusion v1.5 to the more advanced FLUX.1-dev~\cite{flux2024} backbone, our method scales effectively and yields further performance boosts without requiring architecture-specific tuning.
+Nevertheless, under the strict ZSAG setting, the synthesized defect-type distribution inevitably deviates from real-world data.
+Thus, for categories with highly complex or fine-grained normal patterns, detection gains may remain limited.